gruntjs/grunt-docs/Installing-grunt.md

 Note that a [tilde version range][] will be automatically specified in `package.json`.
 This is typically good, as new patch releases of the specified version will be installable by npm.
 If you don't want this behavior, manually edit your `package.json` and remove the ~ (tilde) from the version number.
 This will lock in the exact version that you have specified.

 ### Installing a published development version of grunt
 Periodically, as new functionality is being developed, grunt builds will be published to npm.
-These builds will _not_ be published as a `@latest` official release, and will typically have a build number or alpha/beta/release candidate desgination.
+These builds will _not_ be published as a `@latest` official release, and will typically have a build number or alpha/beta/release candidate designation.

 Like installing a specific version of grunt, run `npm install grunt@VERSION --save-dev` where `VERSION` is the version you need, and npm will install that version of grunt in your project folder, adding it to your `package.json` devDependencies.